INL/corpus-frontend/README.md

       ![](docs/img/metadata_multi_range.png)

-      For example: your documents have an unknown date of writing, but the date of writing definitely lies between in a known range, for example between 1900-1950.
+      For example: your documents have an unknown date of writing, but the date of writing definitely lies in some known range, for example between 1900-1950.
 This data is stored in two fields; `date_lower` and `date_upper`.
       ```javascript
         vuexModules.filters.actions.registerFilter({
         filter: {